eikek/docspell/README.md

 # Docspell

 Docspell is a personal document organizer.
-You'll need a scanner to convert your papers into PDF files.
+You'll need a scanner to convert your papers into files.
 Docspell can then assist in organizing the resulting mess :wink:.

 You can associate tags, set correspondends, what a document is